.

 The instructor will briefly review how a bill becomes a law by tracking legislation from introduction and referral to committee, through committee hearings and markups, floor consideration, to final passage and presidential action.
 The political and procedural aspects at play in every step will be discussed.

 An experienced political analyst will discuss the formal and informal leadership structures in the House and Senate, focusing on key leadership players and committee assignments.
-He will also comment on the midterm elections and what they mean for the 112th Congress in terms of leadership and issues.
+He will also comment on the midterm elections and what they mean for the new Congress in terms of leadership and issues.

 Public Policy and Foreign Policy Making in Congress and in Washington